By Diana Bocco

 Osborne also recommends making dietary changes.
 "Three or four small meals daily are physiologically easier for the body to digest, absorb, and assimilate as opposed to one or two larger daily meals," Osborne says.
 "Dogs with pica often have some type of digestive disturbance as reflected in their abnormal dietary preferences, and improved levels of nutrition can help to reduce that behavior."

-Adding digestive enzymes, probiotics, and comprehensive supplements such as antioxidants to the diet might also help, Osborne says.
+Adding enzyme medication for dogs, probiotics, and comprehensive supplements such as antioxidants to the diet might also help, Osborne says.
 "While lab tests are pending, nutrition is the critical missing link," she says.

 On the other hand, if pica is connected to anxiety or boredom, treating the anxiety or supplying more stimulation and activity will often help, Black says.
 "There are several medical treatments available for anxiety in dogs, and these may help if anxiety is the underlying cause," she says.
 Some dogs also respond to stimulation—and a wide and rotating selection of chew toys maybe enough to keep them busy and out of trouble.